 The APH ConnectCenter offers curated advice and resources to assist children, parents, adults, job seekers who are blind or visually impaired, and their associated professionals, leading to greater independence and success in their lives.

 It connects agencies to those seeking information and services through its website, information and referral service, service directory, training programs, and more.
-In this webinar, learn more about this hub serving the field of blindness and visual impairment and how your agency can partner with APH to improve your connections.
+This webinar discussed more about this hub serving the field of blindness and visual impairment and how your agency can partner with APH to improve your connections.

 Alan is the Information and Referral Services Coordinator for the APH ConnectCenter.
 Alan has been with APH for nearly 25 years.
 In that time, he worked in APH's first iteration of a Marketing Department, transitioning to Customer Relations a short time later, where he spent many years in sales, customer services, and technical support.
 Legally blind since birth, and after so many years working in the field of blindness and education, he was asked in 2018 to take on the role of I&R coordinator for the then newly formed APH ConnectCenter.
 His background in the field of blindness and his own experiences as a blind person helps him provide useful and empathetic information to those who struggle in just about any aspect of life pertaining to their visual impairment.